-On July 27, 2011, Destiny Wood ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment based on an "Ineffective" rating under Agency's Effectiveness Assessment System for School-Based Personnel program ("IMPACT").
-The effective date of Employee's termination was July 29, 2011.
+On August 1, 2011, Clarence Monsanto ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public School's ("Agency" or "DCPS") action of terminating his employment based on an "Minimally Effective" rating under Agency's Effectiveness Assessment System for School-Based Personnel program ("IMPACT").
+The effective date of Employee's termination was August 12, 2011.

 I was assigned this matter in March of 2013.
-On April 8, 2013, I issued an Order convening a Prehearing Conference to be held at this Office on May 22, 2013 at 3:00 p.m.
+On April 8, 2013, I issued an Order rescheduling a Prehearing Conference to be held at this Office on June 24, 2013 at 3:00 p.m.
 Counsel for Agency appeared for the conference; however, Employee did not.
-I subsequently issued an Order for Statement of Good Cause to Employee because she had failed to appear for the Prehearing Conference.
-Employee was required to submit a statement to establish good cause on or before May 30, 2013.
+I subsequently issued an Order for Statement of Good Cause to Employee because he had failed to appear for the Prehearing Conference.
+Employee was required to submit a statement to establish good cause on or before July 2, 2013.
 Employee has failed to submit a statement of good cause as of the date of this Initial Decision.
 The record is now closed.